 Built to last and built to travel, Orange did both.
 It not only towed our RIBs and transported our kit the length and breadth of the UK, but regularly ventured into Europe.
 It braved the autoroutes of France on several occasions, towing Yellow down to the Mediterranean; and on one occasion it tested its metal on the autostrad of Poland, loaded to the gunnels with cylinders and dive bags for a trip to the Baltic.

-Unfortunately, Orange spent the week in Normandy immobile outside our rented house, weeping oil gently onto a plastic bag and giving rise to many a gallic shrug from the local garage owner.
+Unfortunately, Orange spent the week in Normandy parked in the driveway of our rented house, gently weeping oil as the local garage owner shrugged in suitably gallic fashion.

 And so we finally had to face up to the truth: Orange’s days were at an end.
 The committee briefly toyed with sinking the van in St Andrew’s dive lake in Kent, complete with commemorative plaque, but shook off such sentimentality when we realised the amount of work that would be involved.
 Instead, it was driven away by a shady character, who reluctantly handed over £320 in cash after some hard bargaining.